joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 In the following we create a global atom to hold our application state.
-We create a reconciler using this atom and then we add a root for the reonciler to control.
+We create a reconciler using this atom and then we add a root for the reconciler to control.

 ```clj
 (ns om-tutorial.core